mila-iqia/COVI-AgentSim/docs/models.md

 ## Overview
 This document describes the code in models.
 By running `python models/run.py`, you will initiate a message passing algorithm which iterates over the logs output by the mobility simulator.
 We provide more details in the message passing section below.
-Those logs are described more in `events.md`, but briefly there are four kinds: encounters, symptom_start, contamination, and recovery.
+Those logs are described more in `events.md`, but briefly there are seven kinds: encounters, symptom_start, contamination, recovery, daily, test_results, and static_info.
 Our goal is to pass messages between people such that each person can accurately predict their own risk of being infectious while maintaining the highest level of privacy.

 ## Privacy
 * Risk values are quantized to 4-bit codes such that they can take on one of 16 levels (0-15).
 * User ids are also quantized to 4-bit codes into and left-shifted each day, with a new random bit appended to the right.
+* De-anonymized User Ids - the message clustering algorithm attempts to cluster messages by which "real person" sent them.
+These de-anonymized user ids are integer values.

 ## Message Passing
-When you run `python models/run.py`, we load the logs contained in `output/data.pkl`, then initialize the people in the sim:
+When you run `python models/run.py`, we load the logs contained in `output/data.pkl` (or `--data_path`), then initialize the people in the sim:
 * A User is initialized with either: risk = population level risk, or if they were already diagnosed with COVID (in the initial self-report), with maximum level (15).
 * When user self-reports a positive diagnosis, they update their risk level to 15 and broadcast that information to all their contacts of the past 14 days.

 For each day in the simulation, for each person, we do simulate the workings of their contact tracing app.
 * Every day,
-    * autorotating code is updated
+    * the autorotating user id is left shifted by 1 bit and a random bit is appended to the right
-    * user checks for new received messages and extracts risk levels in a table with (risk level, day) keeping only those of the last 14 days
+    * user checks for new received messages and clusters them
-    * risk levels from the last 14 days are converted to probabilities between 0 and 1 by the inverse of the probability encoding table
+    * risk levels from the last 14 days of messages are converted to probabilities between 0 and 1 by the inverse of the probability encoding table in `models/log_risk_mapping.npy` which was constructed by Tristan Delau.
-    * user clusters their messages, and applies updates based on their new `risk_update` messages to determine this user's current risk
+    * user updates their risk based on their new messages with the `update_risk_encounter` function to determine this user's current risk
     * this new risk probability is quantized by the probability encoding table to obtain a 4-bit code (0 to F)
-    * if the new code is different from the old code, it is broadcast to all the contacts of the past 14 days (with the usual format (old risk, new risk, autorotating code)
+    * if the new code is different from the old code, a new risk is broadcast for each message received over the past 14 days, formatted: (old risk, new risk, current user id)
     * the user purges messages older than 14 days

 ## Risk Models